Demographic history of Kosovo: Early and High Middle Ages

 Vlach-Romanian and Aromanian toponyms are present in the surrounding areas, such as Surdul in Southern Serbia.

 Katun is a living style associated with Eastern Romance people.
 Katun means 'village' in the Albanian, Aromanian and Romanian languages.

-When King Stefan Dečanski founded the Visoki Dečani Monastery in the 1330s, he referred to "villages and katuns of Vlachs and Albanians" in the area of the white Drin.
+When King Stefan of Dečani founded the Visoki Dečani Monastery in the 1330s, he referred to "villages and katuns of Vlachs and Albanians" in the area of the white Drin.
 Dečanski granted the monastery pasture land along with Vlach and Albanian katuns around the Drim and Lim rivers, which carried salt and provided serf labour for the monastery.

-Dušan's Code, the legal system established in 1349, included a prohibition of intermarriage between Serbs and Vlachs The protection of Slav peasants by the Dušan's Code forced many Vlachs to migrate from Serbia.
+Dušan's Code, the legal system established in 1349, included a prohibition of intermarriage between Serbs and Vlachs.
+The protection of Slav peasants by the Dušan's Code forced many Vlachs to migrate from Serbia.

 Several Albanian personal names and place names appear in various parts of Kosovo and North Macedonia in the 13th century, the first identifiably Albanian place name appearing in Kosovo, attested in a 1253 statement by Serbian knez Miroslav.
 By 1330, the frequency of identifiably Albanian names in a 1330 chrysobull describing estates in Decan is "many", although attempts to ascertain reliable percentages of the Albanian population relative to Serbs at this period or later are described by Madgearu as "difficult".

 The presence of Vlach villages in the vicinity of Prizren is attested in 1198–1199 by a charter of Stephan Nemanja.
 An old Albanian population lived in the region before the Ottoman period.